Beniamino92/HHMM/README.md

-# SpectralHMM
+# HHMM (Harmonic Hidden Markov Model)

-Spectral HMM is a Julia (v.0.6.2) software to model time-varying periodic and oscillatory processes by means of a spectral hidden Markov model (HMM) as detailed in Hadj-Amar et al. (2020) "Identifying the Recurrence of Sleep Apnea Using a Spectral Hidden Markov Model " https://arxiv.org/abs/2001.01676
+HHMM is a Julia (v.0.6.2) software to model time-varying periodic and oscillatory processes by means of a harmonic hidden Markov model (HHMM) as detailed in Hadj-Amar et al. (2020) "Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model " https://arxiv.org/abs/2001.01676

 ## Contents

-SpectralHMM is illustrated in two studies.
+HHMM is illustrated in two studies.
 In the first scenario the data are generated from the model described in Section 2 of the paper and thus this simulation provides a sanity check that the algorithm is indeed retrieveing the correct-prefixed parameters.
 The second study deals with artificial data from an HMM whose emission distributions are characterized by oscillatory dynamics generate by state-specific autoregressive (AR) time series models.